input-output-hk/cardanodocs.com-archived/_docs/technical/2017-02-16-delegation.md

 number of nodes participating in the Coin Tossing protocol can be much lower, see [paper](/glossary/#paper), page 38.

+Moreover, delegates are able not only to generate new blocks or taking part in [MPC/SSC](/technical/leader-selection/#follow-the-satoshi), but also to vote in the [Update system](/cardano/update-mechanism/).

 ## Schema

 The slot leader can transfer its right to generate a new block to the delegate.
 To do